powervs-ibm/terraform-provider-ibm/website/docs/r/pi_network_security_group_rule.html.markdown

 - `pi_destination_port` - (Optional, List) The list of destination port.

     Nested schema for `pi_destination_port`:
-      - `pi_maximum` - (Float) The end of the port range, if applicable, If values are not present then all ports are in the range.
+      - `pi_maximum` - (Int) The end of the port range, if applicable, If values are not present then all ports are in the range.
-      - `pi_minimum` - (Float) The start of the port range, if applicable.
+      - `pi_minimum` - (Int) The start of the port range, if applicable.
 If values are not present then all ports are in the range.
 - `pi_network_security_group_id` - (Required, String) The unique identifier of the network security group.
 - `pi_network_security_group_rule_id` - (Optional, String) The network security group rule id to remove.
 Required if none of the other optional fields are provided.
 - `pi_protocol` - (List) The list of protocol.
 Required if `pi_network_security_group_rule_id` is not provided.